blakkan/blakkan.github.io/_posts/2015-03-14-VenturaRaceway.md

 Finally, there's the thunderous roar of the "Modifieds."
 These are big V-8 powered behemoths.
 They may have started life as a street-legal car, but they've been modified (hence the name) beyond recognition.
 They're not as nimble as the sprint cars, and there's a lot of bumping and shoving during a race.
 It's pretty common to see parts of these come off on the track, due to car-to-car contact.

-Here they are, coming out of the pits, about to enter the track.
+Here they are, coming out of the pits in a cloud of dust, about to enter the track.

 ![Modified](/images/ventura_raceway/modifieds.png){: .dropshadow }